Your Guide to Compact SUVs

 The youthful appeal of compact SUVs has also encouraged some car makers to offer models with a wide range of customisation options.

-The new Volvo XC40, for example, will offer a broad colour palette offering dozens of possible exterior and interior combinations – including the option of a contrasting roof.
+The Volvo XC40, for example, will offer a broad colour palette offering dozens of possible exterior and interior combinations – including the option of a contrasting roof.
 There will also be a wide selection of distinctive trims and materials.

-First Ever Volvo XC40 Quick Guide
+Volvo XC40 Quick Guide

-The XC40 is the first Volvo SUV to enter the compact segment.
-It is designed to simplify your life with an ingenious approach to cabin storage, clever connectivity including smartphone integration and wireless smartphone charging, and available with optional technology such as 360-degree camera and Volvo’s Pilot Assist semi-autonomous driving system.
+The XC40 is the first Volvo SUV to enter the compact vehicle segment.
+It is designed to simplify your life with an ingenious approach to cabin storage, clever connectivity including smartphone integration and wireless smartphone charging, and available with optional technology such as 360-degree camera and Volvo’s Pilot Assist driving system.

 Beneath the bold exterior and expressive interior of the Volvo XC40 lies a new advanced, modular architecture, while powertrain options include a choice of turbocharged petrol or diesel engines.